 Senate and Committee members shall serve for a two-year term beginning on the day of the last Senate meeting of the semester in which the election was held.
 In cases of multiple representation from one Division, an attempt shall be made to stagger terms.

-Vacancies on the Senate shall be filled at the time of the regular election.
-To be elected to fill an unexpired term, a candidate must satisfy the provisions of Article.
+Vacancies on the Senate shall be filled per the process outlined in Article VI.
+To be elected to fill an unexpired term, a candidate must satisfy the provisions of Article IV.

 Article IV Revised 2021.